rohit-vaswani/coding-interview-preparation/readme.md

 ## Sequences of discussion while in an interview [addADigit, parkingLot]
+1. Discuss Input & output:
+     - Edge cases
+     - Input validations
+     - Sample Inputs
-1. Discuss problem: Seek Clarification / ask ambiguity / communicate assumptions / discuss edge cases
+     - Seek Clarification / ask ambiguity / communicate assumptions / discuss edge cases / Take different examples
            a) What if the array is Empty?
            b) *Can I assume* that all the values are numeric?
            c) *Can you please confirm* if all the values will be single digit number (0-9)?
            d) DO I need to do input validation?
-2. Discuss solution/examples: approaches / examples / cases highly
+2. Discuss Approaches
-    - *Discuss cases/steps/base-conditions/helper-methods/examples/data-models(parkingLot)/data-structures/methodology/algorithm/Iteration/English statement
+    - Steps to take
+    - cases to handle
+    - Methodology to use [Recursion, Iteration]
+    - Communicate the solution in english
+    - Identify helper functions [input & output]
+    - Identify the API of the class
+    - Write sample output against each step
+    - Iteration & passes looks like
+    - Data Structures to use [Map, Set, Array, LL]
         a) Talk about multiple approaches/methodology.
         b) Talk about why this approach is not better.
         c) Talk about how you can optimize it.
 (Iterative/Recursive/Dynamic/Sliding/Traversal)
         d) Communicate flow and do a dry run if required
         e) *I am thinking to take* a recursive_approach wherein I will do ...
         f) *Can I say for an input X*, the output should be Y.
         g) *If you are comfortable with the approach*, we can move to the implementation part?
         h) Let's go through another example to understand it even better.
         i) Can I take a simpler example to better example to better understand
         j) THINK THIS WAY, WHAT YOU NEED AT THE END OF THE DAY TO SOLVE THIS PROBLEM [implement-Math-sqrt, implement-partial, implement-String-prototype-trim]
 3. Discuss Pseudo code
     a) Write the pseudo code
     b) Do the dry run: i) Write passes of the iteration ii) Talk about the base/non-base conditions